Teyras/MT/text/chapters/410_platform_comparison.md

 seem to have an equivalent in the other platforms: Predictive Scaling[@AWSScalingPlans].
 It is advertised to use machine learning to predict traffic spikes and react to them.
-This allows the end user to specify a utilization target (e.g., CPU utilization should be 80%) which will be maintaned by the autoscaler without a need to configure other thresholds.
+This allows the end user to specify a utilization target (e.g., CPU utilization should be 80%) which will be maintained by the auto-scaler without a need to configure other thresholds.